What Is Personal Property Coverage in Texas?

 Coverage C is another name for personal property coverage.
 It’s one of the many coverages that come with a standard home insurance policy (HO-3).
 For Texas homeowners insurance, the typical limit is 50% of your Coverage A policy limits.
 However, each homeowner should adjust these limits according to their needs.

-Tennessee Scheduled Personal Property Coverage Explained
+What Is Scheduled Personal Property Coverage?

-- A wedding ring with a 2 ct diamond in a 14 K white gold band appraised at $13,000.
+- One woman’s wedding ring: 2 ct diamond in 18 ct gold band – appraised value $6,000

 Unscheduled Property Floater